Sceluswe/.vim/README.md

 - Enter paste mode by pressing F2
 - Press F3 to open the NERDTree
+- Press TAB or shift-TAB to switch between tabs.
 - ttimeoutlen set to 0 to remove delays when switching modes.

 ### Fugitive